-Belfius Insurance NV has informed the Issuer that it will irrevocably participate in the Rights Offering for an amount of EUR 12 million, by (i) exercising all Preferential Rights in respect of the number of Shares it currently holds, and to subscribe for the corresponding number of New Shares in accordance with the Ratio, and (ii) subscribing to additional New Shares by exercising Preferential Rights it will acquire, either during the Rights Subscription Period or in the Scrips Private Placement, in accordance with the conditions set out in Section Fout!
-Verwijzingsbron niet gevonden. of this Prospectus.
+Gimv NV and Belfius Insurance NV have each informed the Issuer that they will each exercise all Preferential Rights in respect of the number of Shares they currently hold, and to subscribe for the corresponding number of New Shares in accordance with the Ratio, in accordance with the conditions set out in Section 9.6.2 of this Prospectus.

 An Investment in the New Shares involves substantial risks and uncertainties.
 Prospective investors must be able to bear the economic risk of an investment in the New Shares, the Preferential Rights or the Scrips and should be able to sustain a partial or total loss of their investment.
-The prospective investors are advised to carefully consider the information contained in the Prospectus and, in particular the section on "Risk Factors", before investing in the New Shares, the Preferential Rights or the Scrips.
-Specifically, investors should be aware that lower than targeted proceeds and/or cash flows or higher than estimated operational costs may adversely affect the Issuer and its ability to distribute dividends.
-Also, complex financial modelling used to project or estimate long term cash flows of companies holding and operating infrastructure ("Participations") is based on assumptions regarding a number of factors beyond the control of the Issuer that might not materialise, which ultimately might affect returns.
-The possibility of operational issues relating to the Participations over the long term may affect the Issuer's investment returns.
+Prospective investors are advised to carefully consider the information contained in the Prospectus and, in particular the section on "Risk Factors" on page 11, before investing in the New Shares, the Preferential Rights or the Scrips.
+In such "Risk Factor" section, the most material risk factors have been presented first within each (sub)category

-This document constitutes an offer and listing prospectus for purposes of Article 3 of Directive 2003/71/EC of the European Parliament and of the Council of the European Union (as amended, including by Directive 2010/73/EU, the "Prospectus Directive") and has been prepared in accordance with Article 20 of the Belgian Law of 16 June 2006 on the public offering of securities and the admission of securities to trading on a regulated market as amended (the "Prospectus Law").
-The English version of this Prospectus was approved by the Belgian Financial Services and Market Authority (the "FSMA") on 12 March 2018, in accordance with Article 23 of the Prospectus Law.
+This Prospectus constitutes a prospectus for the purposes of, and has been prepared in accordance with, Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 (the "Prospectus Regulation").
+The English version of this Prospectus was approved by the Belgian Financial Services and Market Authority (the "FSMA") on 19 November 2019, in accordance with Article 20 of the Prospectus Regulation.
 This approval cannot be considered as a judgment as to the opportunity or the quality of the transaction, nor on the situation of the Issuer.

 The Issuer is not making, and not taking any action to permit, a public offering of the New Shares, Preferential Rights or the Scrips in any jurisdiction outside Belgium.
 The distribution of this Prospectus outside Belgium may in certain jurisdictions be restricted by law.
-In particular, this document should not be distributed, forwarded to or transmitted in or into the US (as defined in Regulation S of the Securities Act).
+In particular, this document should not be distributed, forwarded to or transmitted in or into the United States (as defined in Regulation S of the Securities Act).
 Persons into whose possession this Prospectus comes must therefore inform themselves about, and observe such restrictions.
 Failure to comply with any such restrictions may constitute a violation of the securities laws or regulations of any such jurisdiction.
 This Prospectus does not constitute or form part of any offer or invitation to sell or issue, or any solicitation of any offer to acquire, the New Shares, Preferential Rights or Scrips in any jurisdiction in which such an offer or solicitation is unlawful.
-The New Shares, the Preferential Rights and the Scrips have not been and will not be registered under the Securities Act, or under any securities law of any state or other jurisdiction of the United States, accordingly, none of the New Shares, Preferential Rights or Scrips may be offered, issued, sold, pledged, taken up, delivered, renounced, or otherwise transferred in or into the United States, except pursuant to an applicable exemption from the registration requirements of the Securities Act and in compliance with any applicable securities laws of any state or other jurisdiction of the United States.
+The New Shares, the Preferential Rights and the Scrips have not been and will not be registered under the Securities Act, or under any securities law of any state or other jurisdiction of the United States.
+Accordingly, none of the New Shares, Preferential Rights or Scrips may be offered, issued, sold, pledged, taken up, delivered, renounced, or otherwise transferred in or into the United States, except pursuant to an applicable exemption from the registration requirements of the Securities Act and in compliance with any applicable securities laws of any state or other jurisdiction of the United States.